 US Citizens and Permanent Residents

 Due to the nontraditional academic calendar of the MFE Program, a FAFSA must be filed twice to cover all four terms.
-For the Spring & Summer 2015 terms, students should complete the 2014-15 FAFSA at their earliest convenience.
-For the Fall 2015 & Winter 2016 terms, students should file the 2015-16 Renewal FAFSA, around June 2015.
+For the Spring & Summer 2018 terms, students should complete the 2017-18 FAFSA no later than March 1, 2018.
+For the Fall 2018 & Winter 2019 terms, students should file the 2018-19 Renewal FAFSA, by July 2018.

 Please email Haas Financial Aid firstname.lastname@example.org once you have completed a FAFSA as we manually package your award, due to the nature of your program’s calendar.